Tip #671: Make Better Hiring Decisions

 Achievement History Questionnaire:

-the job to quantify and qualify an applicant’s past job-related training and experience as well as determine whether the applicant will fit into the organizational culture.
+It uses targeted open-ended questions about the key responsibilities of the job to quantify and qualify an applicant’s past job-related training and experience.
+In addition, it determines whether the applicant will fit into the organizational culture.

 Applicants have to be qualified to respond to the questions or otherwise they screen themselves out.
 As a result, 25% of the usual number of applicants will respond to an AHQ.
 However, most if not all of the respondents will be highly qualified to move to the next level of screening.